Your May Garden

 - Help deter pests in your vegetable plot by ‘companion planting’

 Hillier tip: Planting marigolds in your vegetable patch can deter whitefly and also attract ladybirds, which will help to control aphids.
 They also emit a substance from the roots that deters nematode worms in the soil.
 Plant nasturtiums alongside your brassicas to attract cabbage white butterflies away from your precious greens.
 Plant pungent vegetables, such as onions, garlic or chives next to your carrots to deter carrot fly.
+Read our Guide to Companion Planting for more ideas for natural deterrents.

 What to Do in the Garden